Why does manufacturing method matter?

 Why manufacturing method matters

 Two foods can look similar on a label but behave differently once processing temperature, moisture removal, and nutrient retention are taken into account.
-EviNutri uses manufacturing method as one signal in the final reading because lower-heat formats often preserve more fragile nutrients.
+Manufacturing method is one practical signal in the final reading because lower-heat formats often preserve more fragile nutrients.

-The comparison below shows how the current catalog is distributed across manufacturing methods and how much bonus weight each method can add inside the engine.
+The comparison below shows how the current catalog is distributed across manufacturing methods and what each method usually means for label interpretation.

 Compare the 5 main manufacturing methods